marcozennaro/tropo_paper/paper.md

 2.  to visualize the location of the radiosonde, launch the script called *map-rsigra.py*.
-This will produce a map similar to the one shown in Figure \autoref{fig:Munich-map}.
+This will produce a map similar to the one shown in \autoref{fig:Munich-map}.
 This is not a mandatory step in the workflow, but gives an idea of where the nearest radiosonde is located.